 - To monitor and provide strategic advice and guidance to inform the development and ongoing delivery of institutional support mechanisms including the Postdoctoral Development Centre and the Fellowship Academy.

 Postdoctoral representation at this committee is flexible, with members of the PDC Representatives' Network, Postdoc Society or other being invited to attend to report and discuss specific initiatives they have been involved with, or topics they are particularly interested in.
 This enables more postdocs to avail from the opportunity to contribute, ensures a diversity of opinions and initiatives are brought to the group, and reduces the time commitment for individual researchers.
-This format is being trialed for 2022-23.

 The PDC Representatives' network was established in January 2022 and includes postdocs and academics from Schools across the three Faculties.